American Library Association Landscape Report: Aging Together

 The report provides a view of the library programming environment through a review of existing literature on programs to advance health, social connection, end-of-life care and caregiver support.
 It finds that libraries generally concentrate their efforts in four areas: leisure, lifelong learning, health and digital technology.
 Although data is limited, evidence suggests these programs improve older adults’ knowledge, well-being and sense of community.

-This landscape report, part of the Aging Together: An Evaluation of Library Programming for Older Adults initiative, precedes a final report expected in February 2027 that will provide an in-depth analysis of library services for older adults, along with recommendations and best practices.
+This landscape report, part of the initiative Aging Together: An Evaluation of Library Programming for Older Adults, precedes a final report expected in February 2027 that will provide an in-depth analysis of library services for older adults, along with recommendations and best practices.

 Read and learn more about the report.